 - meetings, consults, 4-hour windows waiting for products and/or appointments with subs and city inspectors

-The average bathroom remodel cost can range from $40,000- $65,000 just depending on the size of your space and the finishes you put into it when hiring a bathroom remodel out.
+The average bathroom remodel cost can range from $40,000- $65,000 just depending on the size of your space and the finishes you put into it when hiring a bathroom to remodel.